 We either believe the Bible is the inspired Word of God or we don’t.
 This man was stating his opinion that he doesn’t believe that this particular passage is God’s Word.
 But that’s all it is, his opinion.

-The Greek word for “church” means “an assembly” and can apply to a meeting of Jews as well as Gentiles.
+The Greek word for used for church here is ekklēsia.
+It means an assembly, and it can apply to a meeting of Jews as well as Gentiles.
 But whether the church existed at that point in time or not is irrelevant.
-Certainly Jesus knew that it soon would, and after all, His directions were meant to apply throughout the Church age.
+Certainly, Jesus knew that it soon would, and after all, His directions were meant to apply throughout the Church age.